layaasiv/obesity-prediction/README.md

 I focused on fitting the random forest classifier and multinomial logistic regression for this dataset.
 The notebook contain my work is here: [obesity-prediction.ipynb](https://github.com/layaasiv/obesity-prediction/blob/main/obesity-prediction.ipynb)

-This project is ongoing, I will continue to add to the analysis and update.